 - Path formulas cannot be directly nested

-- X and U can only be applied to state formulas
+- X and U can be applied only to state formulas

-- Boolean connectives can only be applied to state formulas
+- Boolean connectives can be applied only to state formulas

-- Path formulas are only used in rule S3:
+- Path formulas are used only in rule S3:

 - Because of rule S3, only a path quantifier can be applied to path formulas X p and p U q hence operators "stick together"

-- EX, E(.U.),
+- EX, E(.
+U .),

 - AX, A(.U.)